Skip to main content

 3. Filter the results by ticking 'accepts legal aid'.

-Civil Legal Advice give telephone advice and can refer you to a solicitor for more help.
+Civil Legal Advice give phone advice.
+They can refer you to a solicitor for more help.

 Check if you qualify on GOV.UK